gs-techtonica/intermentionz-zelma/README.md

 # InterMention - Change How You Think!

-InterMention is a an application that utilizes Psychology's Repetition and Reminding technique (Cognitive Restructuring) to Reinforce and Redirect the user's thought process by having positive affirmations available at their fingertips.
-Users can add quotes and affirmations to their table, remove quotes, and even text them to themselves using SMS.
-In addition, InterMention will display a Quote of the Day from the Affirmations API.
+InterMention is a an application that utilizes Psychology's Repetition & Reminding technique (Cognitive Restructuring) to Reinforce & Redirect the user's thought process.
+Users can add Mentions (affirmations) to their table, remove Mentions, and even have them sent as a text.

+In addition, InterMention has a Quote of the Day below the Affirmations Table to inspire the user with insightful and uplifting quotes.

 ## Upcoming Additions: